Fixation times on directed graphs

 The slowest graph is the (undirected) Star graph.
 Note that when $N$ is large the fixation time on a Star graph is known to be proportional to roughly $N^2$ \cite{tkadlec2019population}.

-Among the graphs that do not contain any two-way edges, the slowest graphs are variants of either a fan graph $F_N$, or a vortex graph $V_N$.
-Since both the fan graphs and the vortex graphs belong to the class of \good{} graphs, the fixation time on those graphs is \short{} for any population size $N$ and any mutant fitness advantage $r\ge 1$ due to \cref{thm:good}.
-The fixation time appears to be proportional to roughly $N^2$ (see \cref{fig:fans}).
+Among the oriented graphs, the slowest are variants of either a fan graph $F_N$, or a vortex graph $V_N$.
+Since both the fan graphs and the vortex graphs belong to the class of \good{} graphs, the fixation time on those graphs is \short{} for any population size $N$ and any mutant fitness advantage $r\ge 1$ due to \cref{thm:good} (see \cref{fig:fans} for empirical support).
+The fixation time appears to be proportional to roughly $N^2$ (see \cref{sec:oriented}).